ShirsenduSen/Pokemon_API_Research_Data/README.md

 The url of the front_default sprite.
 Prepare the data in an appropriate data format.
 Consider if it should be multiple or a single file.

-I have used an configuration file to use all the static inputs Rest API call limits are calculated with in the function
+I have used a configuration file to use all the static inputs Rest API call limits are calculated with in the function